 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Every ingredient in this Butter Bean Salad would be approved for all phases of the original South Beach Diet although I might go a little easier on the sun-dried tomatoes if you’re actively dieting.
-However, remember that even though dried beans are a low-glycemic ingredient, they’re limited to 1/3 to 1/2 cup serving for Phase One.
-This salad would also work for other low-glycemic eating plans, but it’s too high in carbs for a low-carb diet.
+Every ingredient in this Butter Bean Salad would be approved for the original South Beach Diet although I might go a little easier on the sun-dried tomatoes if you’re actively dieting.
+However, remember that dried beans are limited to 1/3 to 1/2 cup serving for Phase One.
+This salad would probably be too high in carbs for a strict low-carb diet.